iCasablanca/CacheUtility/README.md

 # ABOUT

-Simple cache implementation using NSUserDefaults
+Simple cache implementation for iPhone and iPad using NSUserDefaults

 # HOW TO USE